The Unique Melody Mason V3 is the company’s new flagship custom monitor featuring a 16-driver configuration. It is priced at $2099.

 Online Designer Stage 3 & 4

-The final two stages cover the uploading and implementation of any custom artwork you wish to use as well as names of the owner and final requests before order completion.
+The final two stages cover the uploading and implementation of any custom artwork you wish to use as well as the name of the owner and final requests before order completion.
 Here you can also choose UM logos.
 You can choose the same for both shells or different ones for each shell.

 At the time of writing though I am unable to see the new Dreamweaver, changing color schemes and premium plates.
 Hopefully, that will be available soon when the international version of the site is complete.